kjmakwana/rusty_math/README.md

 3. Linear: Fit and predict a several types linear functions.
 4. Equations: Solve a system of linear equations and find a root of polynomials using Falsi Reguli and Newton-Raphson methods
 5. naive_bayes: Fit a Gaussian Naive Bayes classifier and predict classes.
+6. knn: Fit and predict target values using K-nearest neighbors classification and regression models.
-5. Metrics: Score machine learning models.
+7. Metrics: Score machine learning models.

 See detailed documation for list of functionalities in each module.